Arturia-Pendragon-Iris/HorusEye_XRT_Restoration/README.md

 # HorusEye
-This is the official repository of "HorusEye: Computed Tomography Denoising via Noise Learning"
+This is the official repository of "HorusEye: A self-supervised foundation model for generalizable X-ray tomography restoration"

 ## Installation
 ```